heubych/uTradeFi_Documentation/docs/keyconcepts.md

 Investors customize the composition of their synthetic tracker by setting up trading rules via "smart trading" functionalities the protocol offers.
 The valuation of the synthetic tracker is performed by blockchain Oracles  that independently provide pricing feeds to the protocol.

-The individual performance of each synthetic tracker is realized by the investor via an advanced collateralization mechanisms whereby the losses are covered by the collateral posted by the investor itself and the gains by the Collateralized Debt Pool issuers.
+The individual performance of each synthetic tracker is assumed by the investor via a collateralization mechanisms.
+The overall pool performance is assumed by underwriters.

 ?> Synthetic trackers are onchain representation of exposures across multiple assets.
 Each synthetic tracker is uniquly reflecting each investor trading strategy.